(English translation from the original spanish version published today in this page)

 3. Sue the United States government.

-If “the potential consequences of territorial insolvency…are not a matter of purely local interest”, then what are they?
+are not a matter of purely local interest, then what are they?
 Well, obviously, according to this case, the possible consequences of the insolvency of a territory are a matter of national interest of the United States, and if it is a matter of national interest, the reason is clear: the United States has a responsibility for the financial insolvency of their territories.
 If under the Territorial Clause of the US Constitution, Congress has plenary powers over the territories, then at the end of the day it also has plenary responsibility.